 Instant Messaging (IM) can host user relationship chains and offers a complete set of relationship chain solutions.
-If you do not want to develop or maintain friend relationships for your app users but need features like adding and deleting friends, then you should use IM's relationship chain hosting service.
+If you do not want to develop or maintain friend relationship features for your app users but need features like adding and deleting friends, then you should use IM's relationship chain hosting service.

 A relationship chain is a set of data used to describe the relationships between one user and other users.
 The relationship chains supported by IM include friend lists and blocklists.

 The IM relationship chain system supports standard and custom relationship chain fields.
-Relationship chain fields have the following features:
+Relationship chain fields have the following characteristics:

-Users can add up to 3,000 friends to their friend lists in IM.
+Users can add up to 3,000 friends to their contacts in IM.

 Currently, IM supports the following standard friend fields: